microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 > Ensure you repeat the process for test dataset, drop the filename column and merge the two dataframes using `pd.concat()`

 #### **Transforming our dataset**
-To train our model, we customize or dataset, transforming our files to tensors with the size 224x224 pixels.
+To train our model, we customize our dataset, transforming our files to tensors with the size 224x224 pixels.
 This is done to both the train and test dataset as follows:
 ```
 from torch.utils.data import Dataset
 import os